awslabs/sockeye/README.md

 - For information on how to use Sockeye, please visit [our documentation](https://awslabs.github.io/sockeye/).
 - Developers may be interested in our [developer guidelines](https://awslabs.github.io/sockeye/development.html).

+### Older versions

+- Sockeye 2.x, based on the MXNet Gluon API, is available in the `sockeye_2` branch.
+- Sockeye 1.x, based on the MXNet Module API, is available in the `sockeye_1` branch.

 ## Citation

 For more information about Sockeye, see our papers ([BibTeX](sockeye.bib)).